 Working at the College enables me to collaborate with great students and colleagues and to wander happily around words (who or what is the luke in lukewarm?
-What does it mean to stan something?).
+Where did ampersands come from?).
 I teach First Year Seminars and literature courses on medieval texts and culture, disability studies, gender and sexuality, graphic narratives, and the history of the English language.
 My publications explore medieval and modern teaching methods as well as varying representations of embodiment, disability, and gender in many different kinds of works, ranging from medieval manuscripts to modern-day comics.

-In addition to my teaching and scholarship, I have contributed to projects such as the 2018-2023 Strategic Plan, the interdisciplinary Center for Ethics, the Graphic Narrative database, and various School of Liberal Arts initiatives.
+Other projects include co-directing the “Medieval Meets Modern” project on the Middle Ages for Educators website; serving on the Advisory Board of the New Chaucer Society’s journal Pedagogy and Profession; and contributing to the APPE Northeast Regional Ethics Bowl in various capacities.
 Serving as a Trustee of the Poughkeepsie Public Library District and as a Book Buddies volunteer provide me with additional ways to engage in conversations about learning, literacy, and creativity.
 Stop by my office and let me know what you’ve been reading, thinking about, and creating lately!